-Cannabinoids are a class of a chemical compound that acts to cannabinoid receptors in cells that send neurotransmitter signals to the brain.
-This network of cannabinoid receptors is called the endocannabinoid system (ECS) and controls processes including appetite, pain-sensation, mood, and memory.
+Cannabinoids are a type of chemical compound that acts upon cannabinoid receptors in cells that send neurotransmitter signals to the brain.
+This network of cannabinoid receptors is called the endocannabinoid system (ECS).
+It controls various processes including appetite, pain-sensation, mood, and memory.

 Variants of cannabinoids are:

-- Endocannabinoids, are produced in the human body
+- Endocannabinoids, which are produced in the human body

 - Phytocannabinoids, found in cannabis and some other plants